kiali/kiali.io/content/en/docs/Installation/installation-guide/accessing-kiali.md

 ## Specifying route settings {#route-configs}

-Either if you are using your own exposure method, or if you are using one of the methods mentioned in this page, you may need to configure the route that is being used to access Kiali.
+If you are using your own exposure method or if you are using one of the methods mentioned in this page, you may need to configure the route that is being used to access Kiali.

 In the Kiali CR, route settings are broken in several attributes.
-For example, to specify that Kiali is being accessed under the `\https://apps.example.com:8080/dashboards/kiali` URI, you would need to set the
+For example, to specify that Kiali is being accessed under the `https://apps.example.com:8080/dashboards/kiali` URI, you would need to set the
 following:

 ```yaml